 Ready to be the hero this holiday?
 Then save your oven for sides and cook your turkey on your propane grill.
 Get our expert tips on how to get a great brine for your turkey.
 Then learn how the grill can give that bird a flavor to make you top chef this season.
-The process is easy and delicious, let Chef Jason show you!

 - Large Work Area

 - 5 Gallon Ace Hardware Bucket.
 Large enough to hold the bird

 Brine Mix – Chef’s, Bayou or Italian Brine and the corresponding rub

 - Space in the fridge or in a cooler

 Brine Process (if using breast skip to step 6)

 - Select the perfect bird, know its weight.

 - Select the brine to fit your taste.
 Sweet, savory, garlic, Italian, etc.